usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 determination given the variety of organizational forms of public entities and their components.
-The Department has made clear that “the determination must be made by a high level official, no lower than a Department head, having budgetary authority and responsibility for making spending decisions.”
-214 The Department reiterates that this is an existing concept in title II of the ADA, so public entities should be familiar with this requirement.
+The Department has made clear that “the determination must be made by a high level official, no lower than a Department head, having budgetary authority and responsibility for making spending decisions.” {% fn 214 %} The Department reiterates that this is an existing concept in title II of the ADA, so public entities should be familiar with this requirement.
 The appropriate relevant official may vary depending on the public entity.